 The free and sovereign state of Zacatecas, located in the north-central part of Mexico.
 Is divided into different towns and districts.
 “The Magical Town Program” or “Programa Pueblos Mágicos” is an initiative by the secretariat of tourism in Mexico.
-The preserved beauty, culture, traditions, architecture, and history of these towns is what makes them magical.
+The preserved beauty, culture, traditions, architecture, and history of these towns are what make them magical.

 Jerez de Gracia de Slinas

 Jeres de Gracia de Salinas, formerly known as Jerez is the capital of the state.
 Zacatecas has been the headquarters for the oldest spring festival since 1824.
 The rural area is noted for the productions in agriculture and dairy.
 The rustic atmosphere creates a contrast against the diverse architecture of old houses with spacious courtyards of colonial times.

 The key destinations to visit in the village are; The Kiosk of the Main Square, The Hinojosa Theater, The Parish of the Immaculate Conception, The Sanctuary of the Virgen de la Soledad, The Tower Building, The portals of Inguanzo, Humboldt, and Las Palomas.

 Teúl de González Ortega

 Declared as the second ‘Magical Town’ of Zacatecas in 2012, Teul is an agricultural town.
 Its natural beauty and colonial architecture combine forming an atmosphere that is both comforting and inviting.

 This area is known to be the only one that has two Santos Martires and monuments of the pre-Hispanic era that have marked relevance: The Parish of San Juan Bautista de Teúl, The Sanctuary of Our Lady of Guadalupe, The Chapel of the Rosary, The Aqueduct, The Municipal Presidency.